Getting Started

 # .env

-DATOCMS_API_TOKEN=copy-full-access-tokenAdd all models and settings in to your new CMS by running our migrations in a new environment called
+DATOCMS_API_TOKEN=your-full-access-tokenAdd all models and settings in to your new CMS by running our migrations in a new environment

 You can now run your project locally: